Lisa Marie Presley leaves behind a music fortune and a family dispute - Local News 8

 Priscilla and Lisa Marie Presley’s relationship was strained over the years, the friends said, by their respective marriages and divorces, financial mismanagement, and personal trauma that has played out in the public eye as the former wife and the only child of the “King of Rock and Roll,” respectively.

-CNN made multiple attempts to reach Priscilla Presley’s attorney to seek comment on this story.
-We have not heard back.
+CNN made multiple attempts to reach Priscilla Presley’s attorney for comment but has not heard back.

+In a statement to CNN, sent Friday by a publicist after this story was first published, Priscilla Presley defended her efforts to protect her family’s legacy.

+“I loved Elvis very much as he loved me.
+Lisa is a result of our love.
+For anyone to think anything differently would be a travesty of the family legacy and would be disrespectful of what Elvis left behind in his life,” Priscilla Presley said in part.
+“Please allow us the time we need to work together and sort this out.
+Please ignore ‘the noise.’
+As I have always been there for Elvis’ legacy, our family and the fans, I will continue to forge a pathway forward with respect, honesty, dignity, integrity and love.”

 Graceland